-One more option for you on the plan is using XPS foam insulation panels if you have bare concrete walls or wish to remove all the cheap blanket wrap.
-If you see this light blue color around your perimeter walls that are only on the exterior, not garage walls, read up on this option; https://www.buildingscience.com/documents/bareports/ba-0309-renovating-your-basment/view and another good article at this link; https://www.homeconstructionimprovement.com/how-to-insulate-basement-walls/ if your plan shows an orange/yellowish color around the perimeter walls, this is the blanket wrap insulation 3” gap/space.
-You are allowed to remove it and replace with this foam panel process or remove it and space your wall framing just an inch away for more floor space and insulate the framing stud cavity with R15 batt insulation.
+One more option for you on the plan is using XPS foam insulation panels or and foam panel with insulation properties that is, provided you have bare concrete walls or wish to remove all the cheap blanket wrap insulation the builder stuck to the walls just to meet minimum code.
+If you see this light blue color around your perimeter walls on my plans that are only on the exterior, not garage walls as you may read up on this option; it’s to show a method to build and meet code.
+Visit, https://www.buildingscience.com/documents/bareports/ba-0309-renovating-your-basment/view and another good article at this link; https://www.homeconstructionimprovement.com/how-to-insulate-basement-walls/ if your plan shows an orange/yellowish color around the perimeter walls, this is the existing blanket wrap insulation at a 3” gap/space.
+You are allowed to remove it and replace with a foam panel process or remove it and space your wall framing just an inch away for more floor space and insulate the framing stud cavity with R15 batt insulation.
 Just ask me to adjust for whichever you desire to do.

 This is one maker of the good 2” XPS foam panels; Johns Manville R-13 (Common: 2-in x 4-ft x 8-ft; Actual: 2-in x 4-ft x 8-ft) AP Foil 1 Faced Polyisocyanurate Foam Board Insulation https://www.lowes.com/pd/Johns-Manville-Common-2-in-x-4-ft-x-8-ft-Actual-2-in-x-4-ft-x-8-ft-AP-Foil-1-R-13-Faced-Polyisocyanurate-Foam-Board-Insulation/3851107 Google best way to install foam, this is one guys method I think works ok!

 Basement “Blanket wrap insulation” left on basement foundation walls satisfies the continuous vapor envelope yet this method might not be enough R value, so do the math.
 Foam should satisfy the vapor barrier required and a thinner foam R value must be added to whatever you install in the stud cavity combined.
+Another way to frame to meet code R19 is just to gap the 2X4 framing 2″ from the concrete and install R19 bat insulation in the stud cavity.
 Check to see if you have foam on the exterior first then calculate what’s needed using per zone the Insulation Requirements & 2021 IECC First Look And current 2021 IRC Codes require the following;

 N1102.2.8.1 (R402.2.8.1) Basement wall insulation installation